ncatlab/nlab-content/pages/2412.md

   d RFT(X) \stackrel{p_*}{\to} d RFT(pt)
 $$

 notice that this push-forward is not an [[adjoint functor]].
-Instead, it is a maap that comes from integration over fibers.
+Instead, it is a map that comes from integration over fibers.
 In particular it will change the degree of [[cohomology theory|cohomology theories]].

 heuristically the pushforward